How To Avoid Plastic Cutlery

 Depending on the size of your bag, you might be able to bring a full set of silverware.
 When I carry a very tiny bag, I bring along thin metal chopsticks or a foldable set of chopsticks.
 These chopstic ks are collapsible and made of stainless steel and bamboo.
 They even come with a carrying case!
 As I lived in Asia, chopsticks are ideal for me but I understand that they’re not for everyone.
 There are also foldable cutlery sets, like this one, which is made of stainless steel.

-If you’ve found this blog helpful, you can support me and the site by buying me a cup of tea or sharing the site with a friend.
-Your support means the world to me!
+We hope you’ve found this blog helpful!
+As always, you can support Aim Plastic Free by buying a cup of tea or sharing the site with a friend.
+Your support means the world to us!